Fabulani/xplorer/README.md

 - red: longer hallways and a spiral
 - blue: simple long hallways, a path with many tight corners, and a trident shaped path
 - green: furniture room with 2 stairs, a series of 3 small tables, and a big table
-- purple: highly chaotic and ramdomly placed walls
+- purple: highly chaotic and randomly placed walls

 All zones are connected to their neighbor zones and the central area.